sivanandsiva009/scrap/README.md

 This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more about git & github.
 Mainly concentrated on NOOBS

-This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more about git & github
+This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more and more about git & github

 Image courtesy: playboxkids.com